 During the pandemic, the government has defined some people as clinically extremely vulnerable (previously described as shielded).

-Supporting clinically extremely vulnerable workers returning to work
+Supporting clinically extremely vulnerable workers at home

 You can find more advice on shielding and protecting vulnerable people on GOV.UK.